 First, grab a 4GB USB stick.

-Now, if you’re going to do with Windows 10, use the Windows 10 Media Creation Tool and follow the in-program instructions to create a Windows installer that can fit in your pocket.
+Then, if you’re going to use Windows 10 (which we recommend for compatibility if nothing else), use the Windows 10 Media Creation Tool and follow the in-program instructions to create a Windows installer that can fit in your pocket.

 By opting for a good and inexpensive gaming PC or computer instead of a console, you can enjoy all the benefits of the PC platform.
-This includes great upgradeability, hardware you can use for more than just playing games, and, perhaps most importantly, a cheaper overall gaming experience.
+This includes upgradeability, a device that you can use for more than just playing games, and, perhaps most importantly, a cheaper overall gaming experience.

-Through platforms like Steam and GOG, you can save a lot on your favorite titles, even the latest AAA games.
-This is because the computer platform isn’t locked down to one publisher or storefront (like consoles are), so there’s real competition and that leads to a better end-consumer experience.
+Oh and platforms like Steam, GOG, and Humble Indie Bundle can save you a lot, even the latest AAA games.
+This is because the computer platform isn’t locked down to one publisher or storefront (like consoles are), so there’s real competition (yay, free-market!).

 Are there improvements you’d like to share?
 How did you find the build?

-If you’re having second thoughts or unsure about something, comment down so we can help you out!
+If you’re having second thoughts or are unsure about something, comment down below so we can help you out!